interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 #### Interledger Protocol

 The Interledger Protocol version 4 (ILPv4) is the core protocol of the entire Interledger Protocol suite.
-This protocol's packets are exchanged between direct peers: sender to connector, connector to connector, and connector to receiver.
+This protocol's packets pass through all participants in the chain: from the sender, through one or more connectors, to the receiver.
 This protocol is compatible with any variety of currencies and underlying ledger systems.

 This level is concerned with currency amounts, routing, and whether each step in a payment arrives in time or expires.
-This protocol finds a path to connect a sender and receiver using any number of intermediaries, with a cryptographic _condition_ tied to the path.
-If everything goes well and the receiver wants the funds, the receiver provides a _fulfillment_ to the condition, which triggers the funds to move at each account in the path.
+This protocol finds a path to connect a sender and receiver using any number of intermediaries.
+The packets that are relayed across this path contain a cryptographic _condition_ whose _fulfillment_ is only known to the recipient (and possibly the sender).
+If everything goes well and the receiver wants the funds, the receiver provides the fulfillment, which triggers the funds to move at each account in the path.
 In this way, the fulfillment proves that the money was delivered to the intended recipient.

 This layer abstracts the layers above and below it from one another, so there can be only one protocol at this layer.
 Other protocols, including older versions of the Interledger Protocol, are incompatible.
 The current protocol is defined by [IL-RFC-27: Interledger Protocol version 4](../0027-interledger-protocol-4/0027-interledger-protocol-4.md).